hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 The FPC Client SDK performs chaincode invocation to the enclave endorsement validation, and provide the response as an argument.

 The enclave endorsement validation logic processes the response as follows.
-It makes a chaincode-to-chaincode query to the Enclave Registry to get the chaincode definition and the enclave verifying key related to the FPC chaincode.
+It makes a chaincode-to-chaincode query to the Enclave Registry to get the chaincode definition and the enclave verifying key related to the FPC Chaincode.
-Then it checks that the FPC chaincode definition matches the one stored in the registry, and that the key verifies the enclave signature.
+Then it checks that the FPC Chaincode definition matches the one stored in the registry, and that the key verifies the enclave signature.

 If checks pass, the logic re-applies the read/writeset through regular `getState` and `putState`.
-Note that the enclave endorsement validation and the FPC chaincode belong to the same chaincode package and, therefore, they share the namespace.
+Note that the enclave endorsement validation and the FPC Chaincode belong to the same chaincode package and, therefore, they share the namespace.
 The logic completes its execution by returning a `success` (or `error`) result to the peer.
 In turn, the peer endorses the result and returns it is to the client.